OMS1996/Omar-Hussein-Profile/README.md

 # Hi, I'm Omar Hussein! 👋

-I am a passionate Software Engineer and Machine Learning Engineer, with an M.S. in Data Science from Yeshiva University.
+I am a passionate Software Engineer and Machine Learning Engineer, with an M.S. in Data Science (Data analytics and Visualization).
 I have a robust background in developing cutting-edge AI solutions and managing complex distributed systems.
 Currently, I am enhancing the capabilities of EtherealAI.io by integrating advanced AI technologies.

 ## 🚀 About Me